 As Portugal took on the Presidency of the Council of the European Union, Ana Teresa became more familiar with European policy-making, working closely with the Portuguese permanent representation to the European Union, as the Solvency II Directive took shape.
 This continued, as the Czech Presidency closed the Directive and Ana Teresa continued working closely with the Commission, Parliament and Council.

 ‘I’m very proud of what we did.
 It was a period of very hard work, but it was also a very positive first-hand experience of European level negotiating and policy making.
 And of course, the outcome has very positive for the insurance sector and for policyholders.’

 Ana Teresa continued to be involved with supervisory issues at European level, joining EIOPA in 2012.

 Working for a European supervisory authority is different to working at national level and requires a different mindset.

-‘It is not what you believe in that matters, but the important thing is to get the best solution possible considering all the different realities.
+‘It is not what you believe is right that matters, but the important thing is to get a good solution that works for everyone.
 There’s a need to be able to compromise and to step into other people’s shoes, to see things from different perspectives, not just a national perspective.’

 One of the keys to successful negotiation is face-to-face meetings, something that has been absent during the COVID-19 crisis.
 In face-to-face meetings, it’s easier to recognise the non-verbal cues which pave the way to compromise.
-Ana Teresa firmly believes that while there might be fewer face-to-face meetings in the future, they will not disappear.
+And so while working from home has proved that we can be productive at home as we are in the office, Ana Teresa firmly believes that while there might be fewer face-to-face meetings in the future, they will not disappear.

 Summing up her own career in insurance, Ana Teresa stresses the variety.
 It is not a career in which you can expect to do the same thing for 20 years and there is a lot of scope for learning and development.